odinuv/web/articles/debugging/frontend.md

 ~~~

 ### Buttons around links or vice versa
 I know what you are trying to do.
 You want to have a hyperlink which looks like a button.
-Than use those
+Then use those
 [Bootstrap](/walkthrough-slim/css/bootstrap/) classes directly on that `<a>` element.
 Same problem as with the forms,
 the browser does not know how to react, it registers a click, but button and `<a>` element are both clickable.